Membership in ACRL

 Join ACRL today and become part of a global community committed to transforming academia.

 Getting ready to attend your first ALA Annual Conference?
-The ACRL Membership Committee shares some helpful advice for getting the most out of the Las Vegas convention.
-The slides and recording of the June 19 session are available here.
+The ACRL Membership Committee shares some strategic advice for getting the most out of the Orlando convention.
+The slides and recording of the one-hour session are now available.

 Applications - How to Apply